tudurom/dotfiles/README.md

 1. Install Chezmoi
 2. `chezmoi init <repo_url>`
 3. `chezmoi apply`.
 This will also take care of installing brew and mise.

+## Niri session

+This repo contains my setup for the Niri Wayland compositor.
+Be aware that this setup assumes that KDE Plasma is installed on the system.